Money can be fun: buying stuff, being generous with our friends, planning for our glorious future.

 Lawyers are great.
 In fact, we recommend speaking to one if you have any specific questions about your personal situation.
 Sure enough, there are many cases when it makes sense to consult an attorney—especially if you’re planning to pass down a lot of assets, or if you have a complicated estate!

 And of course, you can always show your DIY will to your lawyer down the road.
 At that point, he or she can further customize it to meet your individual needs.
+Here's more on whether you need a lawyer to write your will.

 A will can dictate your wishes for passing down anything you own—and this doesn’t just mean big-money investment accounts or real estate.
 Even if you just have a checking account or a collection of baseball cards, a will can lay out your wishes for who should inherit those things.